 - OS X: /Users/user_name/Library/Application Support/Capture One

 - Windows 7 or 8: C:\Users\user_name\AppData\Local\CaptureOne

 Here you will find a Presets60 folder and a Styles folder.
 Organize in folders to your liking.
 Next, make a backup or copy them to similar folders on another computer.
 Presets and styles are cross-platform compatible, so you can use them on both a Mac and Windows system.

 Note that both the user’s Library folder (OS X) as well as the AppData (Windows) folder are hidden by default.

 Copying Presets And Styles

-You can copy the adjustments that you applied through a preset or style to other images, as any other adjustment.
+You can copy the adjustments that you applied through a preset or style to other images, like any other adjustment.
 The question is: are they copied as preset/style or as a (regular) adjustment?
 The difference is that when it is copied as a preset or style, you retain the flexibility.
-For example, with a preset you can easily try different adjustments by hovering the mouse of a list op presets or remove it.
-Anyway, the answer of the question is: that depends and you decide.
+For example, with a preset, you can easily try different adjustments by hovering the mouse of a list of presets or remove it.
+Anyway, the answer to the question is: that depends and you decide.

 When you go to the Adjustments Clipboard tool, you will see the option checkbox Include style layers.
 To make its meaning more clear we will do a little exercise now.